axibase/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

-# How to Create Uptime Reports for AWS Route53 Health Checks
+# How to Create Uptime Reports for AWS Route 53 Health Checks

 ## Overview